rpm-software-management/dnf/doc/api_conf.rst

     Directory where the data that DNF keeps track of between different runs is stored.
 Default is ``"/var/lib/dnf"``.

+  .. attribute:: pluginconfpath

+    List of directories that are searched for plugin configuration to load.
+All configuration files found in these directories, that are named same as a plugin, are parsed.
+The default contains ``/etc/dnf/plugins`` path.

   .. attribute:: pluginpath

     List of directories where DNF searches for :doc:`plugins <api_plugins>`.
 The default contains a Python version-specific path.